 Lateral movement wouldn’t get the same result.

-Frodo has a separate feeling from his friends, so Jackson isolates him in the frame and adds a shallow focus to generate a sense of claustrophobia.
+Frodo has a separate feeling from his friends, so Jackson isolates him in the frame and adds a shallow focus to generate claustrophobia.

 Then he uses motivated camera movement to push our eyes further down the road toward Frodo, who searches around for danger.

-We see a level change from ground level all the way up to a slight high angle which makes our little hobbit appear even smaller, more vulnerable.
+We see a level change from ground level all the way up to a slight high angle which makes our little hobbit appear even smaller and vulnerable.

 A high angle shot has the benefit of shrinking even the tallest actors down to halfling size.
 At this point in the film, Frodo’s Hobbit friends are unaware of the danger ahead.